facebookresearch/dora/README.md

 ## `dora run`: Running XP locally

-You can debug and run an XP locally with
+You can run an XP locally with

 ```bash
 dora run [TRAINING_ARGS ...]